Issue: Is intinction permitted by the Church? What is the procedure for receiving Holy Communion by intinction?

 or both.
 Intinction, dipping the host into the Precious Blood, is permitted when done according to Church directives.

-Discussion: The Church provides the norms for reception of Holy Communion by intinction in the Norms for the Celebration and Reception of Holy Communion Under Both Kinds in the Dioceses of the United States of America, which was issued in June of 2001.
+Discussion: The Church provides the norms for reception of Holy Communion by intinction in the Norms for the Celebration and Reception of Holy Communion Under Both Kinds in the Dioceses of the United States of America, which was issued in June of 2001 and revised in November of 2011.

 Holy Communion may be distributed by intinction in the following manner: “the communicant, while holding the paten under the chin, approaches the priest who holds the chalice and at whose side stands the minister holding the vessel with the hosts.
 The priest takes the host, intincts the particle into the chalice and, showing it, says: ‘The Body and Blood of Christ.’
 The communicant responds, ‘Amen,’ and receives the Sacrament on the tongue from the priest.
 Afterwards, the communicant returns to his or her place” (no. 49).